-Users: Dallas, Gl1tch, Lancer, Talon
+Rogues: Dallas, Gl1tch, Kestrel, Lancer, Talon

 If you’ve ever wondered how a Rogue has managed to sneak behind you without ever alerting you, then chances are they were using the Padded Steps perk.
 Padded Steps silences the sound of your footsteps whenever you’re not sprinting.
 This is great for those that wish to pull off stealthy flanks and disarm the bomb without alerting their enemies.

-Users: Chaac, Phantom, Saint, Vy
+Rogues: Dahlia, Gl1tch, Phantom, Saint, Vy

 As we stated earlier, vision-based perks are incredibly strong.
 The same goes for Rogues that have abilities tailored around exposing enemy locations.
 Keeping your movements hidden from any prying eyes can be rather tricky, especially when the ever-popular Dallas and Talon picks are roaming around.